node-task/spec/README.md

 If a task allows options, they must be enumerated under this property as an array of objects with a `name`, `description` and `defaultValue` keys.

 ### on(event, listener)
 An EventEmitter compatible `on` method.
+In order to allow parallel execution by task-runners, this method must assign listeners to a unique instance of the task.

 ### off(event, listener)
 An EventEmitter compatible `off` method.
+In order to allow parallel execution by task-runners, this method must remove listeners from a unique instance of the module.

 ### emit(emit, arg1, arg2, ...)
 An EventEmitter compatible `emit` method.
+Must emit events on an instance of a node-task module.

 ### run(config)
 Execute a task.
 Must emit a `run` event with `config` as the first argument before processing task operations.
 A promise representing the completion of the task must be returned.